chengji253/Multiple-fixed-wing-UAVs-flight-simulation-platform/README.md

 ---

-## How to use
+## 3. How to use

 The simulation platform can be divided into two parts, one is the calculation part 'uavA1' and the other is the display part 'uavShow'.

 Just run the main.m file directly.

 In fact, you can also synchronize the calculation and display, real-time calculation and then display.
-But personally, I think this will affect the smoothness of the display, and the more aircraft the greater the impact.
+But personally, I think this will affect the smoothness of the display.
+The more aircraft the greater the impact will be.

-### Calculation part
+### 3.1 Calculation part

-I am calculating the state of each aircraft in turn over time and storing them in the x1.mat file (x1 can be x2,x3.... which indicates the number of aircraft).
+The state of each aircraft is calculated in turn over time and will be stored in the x1.mat file (x1 can be x2,x3.... which indicates the number of aircraft).

 - CalAlluavs.m

 ![avatar](picture/1.png)

-### Show part
+### 3.2 Show part

 - ShowAlluavs.m

 The data of each aircraft is stored in x, path, waypoint data.
+Using all the data, the show part could work.

 ## 4. How to read path files